BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 ![](images/Snap.gif#center)

 The snapping precision is expressed in *Beats* (which are numbered as x.1, x.2, x.3, etc. in the header).
 So with the default settings, a snapping precision of 1 will mean a quarter note.
 Adding, selecting and dragging of notes are currently the only actions affected by snapping.
 More might be added in future based on user feedback.

+There is also an option to snap effect values.
+When enabled, newly created effect values in the effect panel will be snapped to the desired precision.

+The following keyboard shortcuts can be used to switch between common snapping values:

+* **Alt+1** : Set snapping to 1 beat.
+* **Alt+2** : Set snapping to 1/2 beat.
+* **Alt+3** : Set snapping to 1/4 beat.
+* **Alt+4** : Set snapping to 1/8 beat.

-On mobile, the snapping precision is set from the Quick Access Bar, on the right size.
+On mobile, the snapping precision is set from the Quick Access Bar, on the right size but works similarly.

 ![](images/MobileSnap.png#center)